akshit-sawhney/devops-sample-file-generator/readme.md

-Running it
+# Running it

-1. npm install
-2. node index.js
+1. Run `npm install`
+2. Run `npm run generateLogs`
-3. take the file generated out of log folder.
+3. Take the file generated out of log folder.

+# Consuming logs
+1. run `npm run formulateData`.

-you can run multiple instances of it to do it quickly
+P.S.
+You can run multiple instances of it to do it quickly.